 Marshall County REMC is a member-owned electric cooperative headquartered in Plymouth, Indiana.
 As a cooperative, Marshall County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Marshall County Fiber is now available in the area highlighted in green on the map shown below.
-Members who are interested in receiving fiber to their homes not included in the highlighted area shown are encouraged to submit their information at www.marshallfiber.com at the bottom of the home page.
-This will help Marshall County Fiber… Continue reading.
+Marshall County Fiber is now available in the green portion of the map shown below.
+Members who are interested in receiving fiber to the homes not included in the highlighted areas shown are encouraged to submit their information at www.marshallfiber.com at the bottom of the home page.
+This will help Marshall County Fiber identify where… Continue reading.